What became of the vision of black power?

 In the aftermath of Dr. King’s assassination in 1968, many black leaders considered Jesse Jackson to be King’s heir.
 This view was shared by the white press, which considered Jackson to be “radical but acceptable,” because he was not, in their view, “a nothing-to-lose radical who would opt for bloodshed and violence over reasonable solution,” in the words of Jackson biographer Eddie Stone.

 In the early 1970s, Jackson involved himself in local politics.
 He played a central role in ensuring proportionate representation of blacks, Latinos, women, and youth in the Illinois delegation at the 1972 Democratic National Convention.
-And in the 1972 Illinois general elections, he was instrumental in the defeat of State’s Attorney Edward Hanrahan, a symbol of racial hatred as a result of a violent raid against the Black Panthers, resulting in the death of Fred Hamptom.
+And in the 1972 Illinois general elections, he was instrumental in the defeat of State’s Attorney Edward Hanrahan, a symbol of racial hatred because of a violent raid against the Black Panthers that resulted in the death of Fred Hamptom.
 In these activities, Jackson never was himself a political candidate.

-In 1975, observing alcoholism, drug use, and a lack of self-discipline among black youth, Jackson launched a moral crusade and a motivational program, PUSH/Excel, which sought to stimulate programs, under the sponsorship of local school boards, that stressed the importance of black youth to practice self-discipline and to strive for excellence.
+In 1975, observing alcoholism, drug use, and a lack of self-discipline among black youth, Jackson launched a moral crusade and a motivational program, PUSH/Excel, which sought to stimulate programs, under the sponsorship of local school boards, that stressed the importance of practicing self-discipline and striving for excellence.
 By 1979, twenty-two programs had been developed in cities across the nation.
-Some criticized the program, arguing that it was implicitly “blaming the victim,” by implying that lower class youth who were unable to overcome social barriers to educational attainment had been unwilling to make an effort.
-Jackson acknowledged that there are barriers, and PUSH was endeavoring to reduce the barriers; but, he maintained, personal determination, self-discipline, and motivation are part of the struggle.
+Some criticized the program, arguing that it was implicitly “blaming the victim,” by implying that lower class black youth unable to overcome social barriers to educational attainment had been unwilling to make an effort.
+Jackson acknowledged that there are barriers, and PUSH was endeavoring to reduce them; but, he maintained, personal determination, self-discipline, and motivation are part of the struggle.
 The need for self-discipline is a notion that also was central to the teachings of the Nation of Islam and Malcolm X.

 It is evident that in the 1970s, Jesse Jackson’s thinking was deeply rooted in the African-American movement of the 1960s, in which he had had considerable personal experience.
 In harmony with the movement, he possessed a global vision, identifying with the anti-colonial struggles of the colonized and neocolonized peoples.
 He considered the black struggle in the United States to be one particular manifestation of the global anti-colonial struggle, and accordingly, blacks in the United States, like the colonized throughout the world, must develop autonomous institutions which they control.
 Including educational institutions that would teach black history and black self-respect; and including criminal justice institutions that would enable the black community to police and administer itself.
 At the same time, reflecting particular conditions in the United States, black empowerment required alliances with other popular sectors, including whites, some of whose ancestors settled in the United States as a dimension of the European conquest and domination of the world.
 Jackson, rather than calling whites out for their racism, believed that racism would diminish in the context of a common black-white struggle against the power elite, and he called all the popular sectors of the nation to a movement for the attainment of their common interests.